 “I’m never going to fail at anything ever again.”

 These statements sound great in theory.
 You might even make these resolutions with real conviction.
 You write them down, put them on a Post-It on your mirror in January, and here you go, ready to take on the year.
 Then, the month goes by.
-You haven’t changed your life, you haven’t cracked a book at all or lost any weight, and your “this year will be different” statement that seemed so strong at first, is becoming the elephant in the room.
+You haven’t changed your life, you haven’t cracked a book at all or focused on those big life goals and your “this year will be different” statement that seemed so strong at first, is becoming the elephant in the room.

 Resolutions like these only set you up for discouragement and frustration.
 You don’t feel good about yourself.
 Wanna know why?
 Because they aren’t real core-shakers that lead you to be a happier person.
 They are “busy work” statements that don’t actually manifest into progress.